-In-class exercises (2 points each, up to 10 total points): We will practice planning/writing various exercises in class.
-The instructor will award up to two points per in-class assignment, to be done in class at various times throughout the semester.
+In-class exercises (3 points each, up to 15 total points): We will practice planning/writing various exercises in class.
+The instructor will award up to three points per in-class assignment, to be done in class at various times throughout the semester.

 Guest professor presentation (two presentations per student, 25 points each/50 total points): Each student will present to the class on a crisis communication topic of her/his choosing.
 One topic should concern an international crisis issue and the other, domestic.
-Students should present for no more than 10 minutes.
-Explain the issue, what happened, explain the communication work done to resolve the issue, and explain any follow-up work that is being done.
-Lead the class in a discussion of the topic, and in particular, highlight the important learnings as a result of the crisis and crisis response.
+Students should present for no more up to 15 minutes.
+The content of these presentations shall include:

+- an explanation of the issue and what happened - a summary of specific communication work done to resolve or respond to the crisis/issue - an explanation of any follow-up work being done - leading the class in a discussion of the topic - highlighting important learnings for you as a result of this crisis/issue and the response

 Students will be graded on presentation contents, slides, learnings and leadership of class discussion.
 The instructor will provide a sign-up sheet for presentations.
-September 14 to November 16.
-Submit slides, outline in the dropbox by noon the day after your presentation.
+September 24 to November 19.
+Submit slides in the dropbox by noon the day after your presentations.

-Crisis teams/talking points document (25 points): Each student will prepare a briefing document containing a plan for a crisis management team, talking points and other important information to help address a scenario the professor will provide.
+Crisis teams/talking points document (20 points): Each student will prepare a briefing document containing a plan for a crisis management team, talking points and other important information to help address a scenario the professor will provide.
 The briefing document should be addressed to a C-suite-level leader, who will serve as the communicator with the media and the public.
-Due October 5.
+Due October 8, noon.

 Written statements (two statements, 8 points each, 16 total points) Based on a discussion in class, each student will prepare written statements addressing a scenario provided by the professor.
 The first statement should be written in the form of an email message that will the CEO of an organization will send key constituents and staff.
 The second written statement is a statement to be used in response to media inquiries.
-Due October 19.
+Due October 29.

-Crisis communication plan (50 points): Each student will prepare a detailed communication plan in response to scenario provided by the professor.
+Crisis communication plan (60 points): Each student will prepare a detailed communication plan in response to scenario provided by the professor.
 Students should follow the outline presented in class.
-Due November 10.
+Due November 27.

-Final exam (50 points): The final exam will include multiple choice and short answers, covering key concepts discussed in the class, as well as ask you to respond to a scenario provided by the professor.
-Due December 13.
+Final exam (40 points): The final exam will include multiple choice and short answers, covering key concepts discussed in the class, as well as ask you to respond to a scenario provided by the professor.
+Due December 10.